nymtech/nym/documentation/operators/src/troubleshooting/nodes.md

 5. See logs of your Gateway and search [for errors](#nym-node-errors) - if you find any unusual one, you can ask in the [Element Node Operators](https://matrix.to/#/#operators:nymtech.chat) channel
   - If your logs show that your Node has `cover down: 0.00` that means that the embedded IPR and NR is not sending any cover traffic.
 6. [Check out if your `syslog`s](vps-isp.md#logs-pruning) aren't eating all your disk space and prune them
-7. When all problems addressed: Restart the node/service (don't forget `systemctl daemon-reload`) and wait until your node gets above 50% of performance (average of last 24h) - this will likely take 24-48 hours.
+7. When all problems are addressed: Restart the node/service (don't forget `systemctl daemon-reload`) and wait until your node gets above 50% of performance (average of last 24h) - this will likely take 24-48 hours.
 During this time your node is tested by `nym-api` and every positive response picks up your routing score.
 8. If your node doesn't pick up the routing score within 24h at all and it was running in `--mode exit-gateway`, run it as `--mode entry-gateway`.
 When your node is above 75% performance (past 24h), switch back to `--mode exit-gateway`.

 **Do not repeatedly restart your Nym Node without reason, your routing score will only get worse!**